-The Circle of Care program helps more than 1,800 seniors live independently, in their homes, for as long as possible.
+The Circle of Care program helps seniors live independently, in their homes, for as long as possible.
 By conducting an at-home geriatric assessment we identify each senior's needs; medical diagnosis, treatment and follow-up plans, coordination of medical resources and comprehensive care plans for short and long term care needs.

 We strive to reduce injuries, reduce hospitalization and enhance quality of life by providing caregiver services to tend to their daily life needs such as: personal care, escorted transportation, light housekeeping, medication management, diabetic management, nutritional support, clinical oversight and companionship.